 Use your list to look for bargains on older items that are made well and will last longer.

 You could be a rock star and dry everything all the time!
 Or you could be satisfied with drying what you can when you can.

-If you don’t have an area outside (or the weather isn’t cooperative) you could use a drying rack like this one.
+If you don’t have an area outside (or the weather isn’t cooperative) try a simple drying rack like this one.

 5. Wear Twice

 Living in dirty clothes is costly to your health.
 But that doesn’t mean that every time you wear clothes they’re automatically dirty!